 Good News (Students practice public speaking skills by sharing good news with the class.)

-Addy and CJ did a great job bringing up the gifts at Mass today.
+Gabi did a great job bringing up the gifts at Mass on Wednesday.

 Values & Virtues